-Wherever that shortcode is placed, the Form will be displayed in that page for the appropriate users.
-If a non-permissioned user attempts to view the Form, it will display the Permission Error text (from your settings) instead of the Form.
+Wherever that shortcode is placed, the form will be displayed on that page for the appropriate users.
+If an unauthorized user attempts to view the form, it will display the Permission Error text (from your settings) instead of the form.

-From this tab, you will be able to view, search, filter, and optionally delete all of the Form answers that have been submitted by users.
-By default the table will display the title of answered Form, the client's username (if they were logged-in), their IP address, their browser info, the URL of the page the Form was on, and the date the answer was submitted.
-From here you can click "View" on any individual submission, and you will be able to additionally view the actual submitted Form field data that the user filled out.
+From this tab, you will be able to view, search, filter, and optionally delete all of the form answers that have been submitted by users.
+By default, the table will display the title of the answered form, the client's username (if they were logged-in), their IP address, their browser info, the URL of the for page, and the date the answer was submitted.
+From here you can click View on any individual submission, and you will be able to additionally view the actual submitted form field data that the user filled out.

 Give Access to Previous Steps